KunalFarmah98/CoroutineExamples/README.md

 4.  **Identify Exception Handling:** Pay attention to `try-catch` blocks and the use of `CoroutineExceptionHandler`.
 5. **Check for Jobs:** check how each coroutine has a specific job, and how they are related to their parent's job.
 6. **Follow the Log statements**: each function logs actions to the console, making it easier to understand the order of events.
+7. **Uncomment commented code** to check changes in behaviors of the code.

 ## A look into the examples available in the app